EngineerBug/Maze-Solver/README.md

 - nodes.py contains code vital to run other python scripts in this project.
-- The full path will be output in the same folder as the input file, with the same name as the input file, but with the extension "-output.txt".
+- The full path will be output in the same folder as the input file, with the same name as the input file, but with the addition "-output.txt".
 - At the bottom of each file there is a selection of commented lines to run different mazes.
 - Running the project:
     - Run in terminal: python3 \[filename\].py
     - Run in IDLE: Press F5
+- All results can be viewed in the "results.png" or "results.xlsx" files.

 ### Questions: